mantrazul/obsidian-studies/Programming/Javascript/Fundamentals 5.md

 The dot requires the key to be a valid variable identifier.
 So it must:
 - contain no spaces
-- doesn't start witha  digit
+- doesn't start with a  digit
 - doesn't include special characters ($ and _ are allowed).

 The alternative is the *square bracket notation*.